International Paper

 132. Progress on human rights commitment ?

-The company reports that it provides training on human rights issues, participates in human resources audits, supply chain audits, and various third-party assessments, thus tries to mitigate negative impacts.
-However, the information is limited and self-reported.
+The company reports that it provides training on human rights issues, participates in human resources audits, supply chain audits, and various third-party assessments thus, tries to mitigate negative impacts.
+However, this information is not externally verified.

-The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V2-0).
+The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V3-0).
 Full points have therefore been awarded on the basis of the company's FSC certification.
-The company also commits to the UN Declaration on the Rights of Indigenous Peoples, however it does not clearly cover all operations.
+The company also commits to the UN Declaration on the Rights of Indigenous Peoples, however, it does not clearly cover all operations.

 135. Commitment to respect legal and customary land tenure rights?